 In order to avert the adverse effect of poor diet on the productivity level of hens, adequate attention should be paid to ensuring that layers are fed with feeds containing the required percentage of nutrients.
-Eggs are formed with a high percentage of proteins while their shell contains up to four grams of calcium; hence, layers should be fed with feeds which are rich with the specified nutrients in order to ensure enhanced and sustained the productivity of hens
+Eggs are formed with a high percentage of proteins while their shell contains up to four grams of calcium; hence, layers should be fed with feeds that are rich in the specified nutrients in order to ensure enhanced and sustained productivity of hens

 4. Inadequate Supply of Fresh Water

 Chickens love to drink plenty of water as it helps them live well and enhances their productivity.
 Water constitutes up to 75% of eggs; hence, hens need an adequate and regular supply of clean water as it is necessary not only for their normal metabolic process but for the formation of their eggs.
 Therefore, lack of regular supply of clean water to chickens, particularly, the hens, has a negative effect on their productivity

 Provision of adequate clean water to the hens regularly and ensuring that their water supply channels are kept clean always is very necessary as it enhances the well-being and productivity of hens

 5. Inadequate Daylight and High Summer Heat.

 Usually, hens require between 12 and 16 hours of daylight to enhance their laying of eggs.
 A drop in the required amount of daylight affects their productivity.
 This is usually experienced in the US during winter.
 The low temperature experienced within this cold winter could keep a hen out of production; hence, some hens may not lay eggs or lay reduced quantities during this period of adverse weather.
 Similarly, high summer heat could equally have an adverse effect on the productivity of hens